groboclown/p4ic4idea/p4java/BUGS.md

 The fix is to instead use a TestServer instance to start up the correct server configuration, so no pre-configured server is necessary.

+A list of these tests is below.
+They have been disabled until the server stuff is set up.

-## IllegalArgumentException thrown instead of NullPointerException
+### IllegalArgumentException thrown instead of NullPointerException

 If you run the tests from Idea, then its compiler instruments the classes marked with `@Nonnull` to throw an IAE when a null argument is passed in.
 Some of the